The European market potential for software development services

 2. What makes Europe an interesting market for software development services?

-Europe has a growing demand for software development services.
-The combination of a considerable shortage of skilled software developers and an increasing need for digital transformation and automation drives this growth.
-Many software development tasks require specialist knowledge and practically every company needs software in some shape or form, but most companies do not want/need to hire an in-house software development team.
-Because of this, software development is the most outsourced IT service in the world.
+Europe’s demand for software development services is driven by a great skills shortage and the need for digital transformation.
+Practically every company needs software, but most do not want/need to hire an in-house software development team.
+Because of this, software development is among the most outsourced IT services in the world.

 Software developer shortage

 There is a large gap between the number of software development jobs and the number of available software developers.
 In 2014, the European Commission predicted a shortage of 900,000 IT professionals for 2020.
-In 2017, they adjusted this prediction to a shortage of 500,000.
-Although it may be smaller than initially estimated, the shortage is real: 53% of European companies report difficulties in recruiting IT specialists.
+In 2017, they adjusted this to a shortage of 500,000.
+Although it may be smaller than initially estimated, the shortage is real: more than half of European companies that recruited or tried to recruit ICT specialists had difficulties in filling these vacancies.

-While the European software developer population is growing, it cannot keep up with the booming demand.
-In 2019, the number of software developers in Europe increased by 7% to 6.1 million.
-At the same time, demand for IT skills in Western markets is expected to grow by more than 10% in 2020!
-This demand is boosted by the awareness recent lockdown measures have created of the need for digital transformation and automation.
+While the European software developer population is growing, it cannot keep up with demand.
+In 2019 the number of software developers in Europe increased by 7%.
+At the same time, demand for IT skills in Western markets was expected to grow by more than 10% in 2020.
+For 2021, demand for high-tech skills is predicted to grow by 20% (!) due to increased innovation and demand that was held back in 2020.
+The fact that 34% of CIOs report that most candidates lack soft skills further limits the availability of suitable talent.

 Focus on core business activities